tettusud/merge-jsons-webpack-plugin/README.md

   1. **By files**

-     If you want to merge group of files use like this
+     If you want to merge group of files use like this.
  ```
   // options is optional
    new MergeJsonWebpackPlugin({